Affiliate links on Android Authority may earn us a commission. Learn more.

 If you pay the balance using a bank account, you will have to wait three to five days for the payment to process.
 Additionally, Venmo will automatically apply any incoming payments to the balance.
-Simply getting a transfer may fix the issue!
+Simply getting a transfer from someone else may fix the issue!

 Now, if your account freeze is due to security and user agreement problems, the process will be longer.
 We can’t give you a definite time frame, as it will be up to the Venmo team to decide when and if you’ll get your account back.
 Venmo will take some time to request any information it needs to resolve an issue, and it will verify it.
 Given that the company has everything it needs, most say the process takes two to five days.
 The process length can vary depending on the complexity of each situation, though.

 Venmo will let you know if it froze your account, via email.
 Additionally, it will usually inform you of a possible reason.
 The most common cause is payment failures.
 Venmo can also freeze your account for security concerns and user agreement breaches.

 Venmo makes money off its users, so it will try to keep everyone around.
 It can, however, shut down accounts permanently.
-This should not happen often, but it may be done when issues arise too often, or security concerns are significant.
+This should not happen often, but it may be done when issues arise too often, or security concerns are substantial.

 If Venmo permanently deletes your account, you will be able to withdraw your funds to a bank account.